Unknown-tech404/ParaSpider/README.md

 ## 📌 Overview

-**Ultimate ParaSpider** is a powerful, multi-threaded URL and parameter discovery tool designed for bug bounty hunters and security researchers.
+**ParaSpider** is a powerful, multi-threaded URL and parameter discovery tool designed for bug bounty hunters and security researchers.
 It combines multiple wordlists and smart detection algorithms to find hidden admin panels, parameters, and endpoints.

 ### ✨ Features